-In order to be able to carry out this process, the participation of all tourism stakeholders that interact with the destination is essential.
+In order to be able to carry out this process, the participation of all tourism stakeholders that interact with the destination is crucial.
 It is also crucial to have a common project with a shared vision that defines the management of the destination, as well as a tourism policy and its proper governance.
 The sustainable governance of a destination, beyond the competences of governments and administrations, is one of the major current challenges.

-The touristic governance in holiday destinations involves local administrations, companies and services at the destination, as well as members of the civil society.
+The governance system of a sustainable tourist Destination, will involve local administrations, companies and services at the destination, as well as members of the civil society.
 To this end, an optimal governance system will have adequate coordination and management tools, procedures and a balanced representation of those stakeholders involved.

-In order to reflect the leadership of sustainability policies of the destination in a cross-cutting and participatory manner, a sustainable tourism board or a sustainable governance body of the destination shall be created.
+In order to reflect the leadership of sustainability policies of the destination in a crosscutting and participatory manner, a sustainable tourism board or a sustainable governance body of the destination shall be created.
 It must be a tool for participation comprised of representatives of the public sector, citizens and private tourism sector, whose goal is to include companies and services, public actions and the destination's society in all processes of tourism sustainability.